TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

    .. attribute:: request_version

-      Contains the version string from the request.
+      Contains the version string kutoka the request.
 For example, ``'HTTP/1.0'``.

    .. attribute:: headers

-      Holds an instance of the class specified by the :attr:`MessageClass` class variable.
+      Holds an instance of the kundi specified by the :attr:`MessageClass` class variable.
 This instance parses and manages the headers in the HTTP request.
-The :func:`~http.client.parse_headers` function from
+The :func:`~http.client.parse_headers` function kutoka
       :mod:`http.client` is used to parse the headers and it requires that the HTTP request provide a valid :rfc:`2822` style header.

    .. attribute:: rfile

-      An :class:`io.BufferedIOBase` input stream, ready to read from the start of the optional input data.
+      An :class:`io.BufferedIOBase` input stream, ready to read kutoka the start of the optional input data.

    .. attribute:: wfile